Glenda Ritz: Early career

 Before her statewide political career, Ritz was an educator and library media specialist for 33 years, and her last position was at the Crooked Creek Elementary School in Metropolitan School District of Washington Township.
 She won teacher of the year awards at two different schools, and in 2012 she was one of 155 nationally board certified teachers in the state of Indiana.
 She served as a member of the National Board for Professional Teaching Standards, a board member of the Indiana State Teachers Association and president of the Washington Township local ISTA union, and president of the Washington Township Education Association for 15 years.

 Indiana Superintendent of Public Instruction

 2012 election

 Originally a registered Republican, Glenda Ritz switched party registration in 2008 and ran as the Democratic nominee against first-term incumbent Tony Bennett to become the next Superintendent of Public Instruction in 2012.
 Ritz was seen as an underdog with Bennett enjoying a substantial fundraising advantage and support of many prominent Republican officials.
-She called the election a "referendum" on Bennett's reforms during his first term in office, which included grading schools A-F, closing failed schools, merit pay, employing standardized test results as a form of teacher evaluation, using pass-fail standardized reading tests, supporting Common Core, developing charter schools, and giving out vouchers that could be used at private schools.
+She called the election a "referendum" on Bennett's tenure.
 A member of the ISTA, Ritz had solid support from teachers and used that network and social media to expand her base.
 She was endorsed by Democratic gubernatorial candidate John R. Gregg.
-Bennett won the counties around Marion County, but Ritz took the larger Marion and Madison counties by a landslide.
 Ritz won the election in an upset, capturing 52 percent of the vote.
 Newly elected Governor Mike Pence received fewer votes than Ritz in the general election.